cefnoram/siger/sop-03.rst

    :width: 400 px
    :scale: 85 %
    :align: center

-   :alt: This is a detailed image of the Quickbooks Item Receipt window.
+This is a detailed image of the Quickbooks Item Receipt window.
 Highlighted are the primary fields that need to be populated.
 Also, the image contains an example inventory item being received.

 #.
 You must Enter each item into the Quickbooks database using the purchasing work sheet data.